mrcook/retroio/README.md

 One example would be `tzx` tapes from the ZX Spectrum 8-bit home computer.

-## Supported Media and Functionality
+## Supported Media and Commands

-Current functionality is limited in scope to the following features:

-### Read Media Geometry
+### Geometry Command

 * Amstrad:      `DSK`, `CDT`
 * Commodore 64: `T64`, `TAP`
 * ZX Spectrum:  `TZX`, `TAP`

-The `geometry` command will read and display core information about the layout of the media.
+The `geometry` command will read and display core metadata about the layout of the media.
 This can be disk track and sector details, or the header and block information from a cassette tape.

+### Directory Command

+* Amstrad:      `DSK`

+The `dir` command reads a disk and prints the directory listing to the terminal.
+Any hidden files will also be displayed.

-### Read Media
+### Read Command

 * ZX Spectrum: `TZX` and `TAP`

 The `read` command will read data contained on the media.

-At present only listing of BASIC programs is supported.
+At present only printing of `BASIC` programs is supported.
 Simply add the `--bas` flag when `read`ing the media image.

 _Please note that decoding is currently experimental and the output may not be